zonedb/zonedb/README.md

 Fork this repository, make changes, and send a pull request.

+**Note:** Before submitting a PR, run `make normalize` to normalize any changes.
+The data is structured to minimize diff size.

 ### zonedb build tool

 This database is generated and validated using the `zonedb` tool in this directory.
 To install, make sure you have a working [Go](https://golang.org) installation (1.4+) and run this command: